muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 of Artificial Intelligence is well-established, and the use cases are outlined in this document.

-Editors note: Future versions of this document will include will include prior IRTF and IETF work.
+Editors note: Future versions of this document will include prior IRTF and IETF work.

 # Conventions and Definitions